 On these websites, you can see all available English speaking jobs in Germany:

 - Germany StartUp Jobs.com

 - Berlin Top Jobs.com

-As a native English speaker, you for sure have an advantage, but be aware that there are millions of foreigners come to Germany and search for English speaking job placement.
+As a native English speaker, you for sure have an advantage, but be aware that there are millions of foreigners who come to Germany and search for English-speaking jobs.

-Offer is there, but it still not enough to cover all demand.
-Consequently, you compete with so many people.
-Also, most majority of the available working places are in German.
+The offer is there, but it’s still not enough to cover all demand.
+Consequently, you will compete with many people.

 - Health insurance for expats, employees, business owners, freelancers

 - Liability insurance

 - Best price & value sim card and best deal overall including high-speed internet

 - Blocked bank account for students